Florida's Reptiles and Amphibians

 Large Gopher tortoise feeding.
 Gopher Tortoise

-Above - (L) Older adult Gopher tortise (R) Adult
+Above - Adult Gopher tortise

-Below - Hatchling tortise
+Below - Juvenile Gopher tortise

 A juvenile gopher tortise

-Skunk, fox, mice, frogs and other small invertebrates are frequent visitors to the tortoise burrow.
-Tortoise burrows, which are up to 40 feet long and 10 feet deep also become the only avenue of escape from wildfire for many smaller animals.
+Skunk, fox, mice, frogs and other small invertebrates are frequent visitors to the tortoise burrows, that may be up to 40 feet long and 10 feet deep, these often become the only avenue of escape from a wildfire for many smaller animals, a tortise may dig several burrows during its lifetime.
+A good indication of the size of the tortise that dug it, as the width of the burrow is equal to the length of the tortoise thus allowing them to turn around at any point in the burrow.

-The entrance of a gopher tortoise's burrow is recognized by a low mound of excavated sand, called the apron - this is also where the female buries her eggs so please don't walk or stand on it.
-The biggest current threats to the Gopher Tortoise are loss of habitat, upper respiratory infections & poaching.
+The entrance of a gopher tortoise's burrow is characterized by a low mound of excavated sand, called the apron - this is also where the female buries her eggs so please don't walk or stand on it.

 Florida Box Turtle - Terrapene carolina bauri